skyrpex/QxMesh_old/README.md

 QxMesh
 ======

-2D mesh library for Qt
+2D mesh library for Qt.

 What can you do
 ---------------